bibryam/dapr-docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 ### Individual service HA Helm configuration

-You can configure HA mode via Helm across all services by setting the `global.ha.enabled` flag to `true`.
-By default, `--set global.ha.enabled=true` is fully respected and cannot be overridden, making it impossible to simultaneously have either the placement or scheduler service as a single instance.
+You can enable HA mode for all control plane services by setting `global.ha.enabled=true` in Helm.
+When this global flag is enabled, all HA-capable services (including placement and scheduler) will run with multiple replicas, and you cannot scale individual services down to a single instance.

-> **Note:** HA for scheduler and placement services is not the default setting.
+> **Note:** The scheduler service always runs in HA mode when deployed on Kubernetes.
+However, HA for the placement service is not enabled by default.

-To scale scheduler and placement to three instances independently of the `global.ha.enabled` flag, set `global.ha.enabled` to `false` and `dapr_scheduler.ha` and `dapr_placement.ha` to `true`.
+To scale placement to three instances independently of the `global.ha.enabled` flag, set `global.ha.enabled` to `false` and `dapr_placement.ha` to `true`.
 For example:

    ```bash
    helm upgrade --install dapr dapr/dapr \